dedis/doc/cosi/cosi.md

 The leader waits to receive the responses s_i from the other participants for a certain time frame as defined by the application.
-After the timeout, the leader checks if he received responses from all participants in M and if not he MUST abort the protocol.
-The leader then computes the aggregate response s = SUM{i in M}(s_i) mod L and initializes a bitmask Z of size n to all zero.
-For each participant i who is present in N but not in M the leader sets the i-th bit of Z to 1, i.e., Z[i] = 1.
+After the timeout, the leader checks if he received responses from all participants in P' and if not he MUST abort the protocol.
+The leader then computes the aggregate response s = SUM{i in P'}(s_i) mod L and initializes a bitmask Z of size n to all zero.
+For each participant i who is present in P but not in P' the leader sets the i-th bit of Z to 1, i.e., Z[i] = 1.
 The leader then forms the signature sig as the concatenation of the byte-encoded point R, the byte-encoded scalar s, and the bitmask Z. The resulting signature is of the form sig = R || s || Z and MUST be